October 1, 2023 | Doug Sauder

 Watch our most recent mid-week message here.

-Our Christ-centered residential program offers healing and restoration for men who are tired and are ready for change.
-We require a minimum of a commitment to phases 1 & 2 where we provide a structured faith-based lifestyle for men.
-During time at Calvary House, the men will learn key life-skills through on-campus job training in landscaping, athletic field maintenance, restaurant services, custodial work, and regular maintenance.
+Our Christ-centered residential recovery program offers healing and restoration for men who are tired and are ready for change.
+We require a commitment to complete all 4 phases where we provide a structured faith-based lifestyle for men.
+During the residents time at Calvary House, the men will learn key life-skills through on-campus job training in landscaping, athletic field maintenance, restaurant services, custodial work, and regular maintenance.

 Men get adjusted to Calvary House, begin journaling, devotions, and operating in our daily schedule.
 For men to move into the next phase they must learn to live in community with minimal confrontation, journal, take notes at church, read assigned books and turn in reports, work obediently at church, and actively and willingly participate in any other aspect of the Calvary House.

 During this phase, men will complete 10-weeks of counseling through an outsourced Christian counseling center.
 This phase is designed to help the men begin working through deeper issues in a safe and confidential environment.
 In order for men to successfully complete this phase, they must complete all assigned counselling sessions, as well as adhere to previous expectations from intro phase.

 During this phase, the men will go through inner healing curriculum on Wednesday nights.
 At this point in the ministry, we believe the men are ready to address and seek healing from deep issues that may have been identified in previous counselling.
 The men in this phase have also chosen to commit an additional 6 months to complete Calvary House in its entirety.
 In order for men to move into the final phase of the ministry, they must successfully complete the inner healing curriculum, as well as adhere to previous commitments from prior phases.